grandeljay/wordpress-mailjet-integration/README.md

-# Mailjet Integration
+# Integration for Mailjet
 A simple Mailjet integration for WordPress.

-Mailjet Integration is like any other Mailjet integration.
+Integration for Mailjet is like any other Mailjet integration.
 It's aiming to be simple, lightweight, robust and customizable.

 If you have any questions, check out the [wiki](https://github.com/grandeljay/grandeljay-mailjet-integration/wiki) or open an [issue](https://github.com/grandeljay/grandeljay-mailjet-integration/issues).